sayleechandavarkar/VSD-IAT/README.md

 ![](/images/30.png)

-To run the simulation with ngspice, invoke the ngspice tool with the spice file as input:
+To run the simulation with ngspice, invoke the ngspice tool with .cir file as the input

 ![](/images/31.png)